connorleee/Audio-Recorder/README.md

 3. Be able to explain the code at the level a junior dev could understand, justify design decisions, choice of dependencies, trade-offs, etc.

+## Additional notes
+### Architecture/Design Decisions
+- The decision to save a recording instantly after releasing the click was made to eliminate extra barriers for a user to use the feature such as naming a file, etc.
+- Record button needed to have positive feedback when recording to eliminate any confusion by end user.
+- Unearth fonts and color themes were utilized.

+### Technical Decisions
+- The recording functionality utilizes the Media Streams API that is natively supported by all modern browsers.
+For future releases, support for Internet Explorer may need to be considered based on customer needs/preferences.
+- In order to support multiple recordings, the "audio recorder" is set up as an object to maintain context on individual recordings.
+Additionally, the object can be abstracted to different files and exported as a module for reuse.
+- Data is stored as an an object on the server to allow flexibility to support more data such as file names, creation times, etc in future releases.
+Currently only an array of blob URLs is utilized for prototyping purposes.

+### Future Optimizations
+- Store actual audio files in DB instead of blob URLs
+- Added error handling
+  - Recordings fail if record button is tapped
+  - Ensure server connection is established before user begins recording to prevent data loss
+- Add support for naming, deleting, filtering, and sorting recordings
+- Allow user to hold a key instead of clicking mouse to record
+- Allow user to toggle record instead of holding click
+- Add unit testing
+- Modularize audio recorder for reuse

 ## Prerequisites
 ### Node